moranneil/pands-problem-set/README.md

-Question 3: divisors.py.
-Write a program that prints all numbers between 1,000 and 10,000 that are divisible by 6 but not 12.
+## Question 3: divisors.py.

+THis program prints all numbers between 1,000 and 10,000 that are divisible by 6 but not 12.

-For the solution to this problem the programm uses a for loop, this for loop ran with x starting at 1000 and stopping when x was at 10000 inclusively.
+For the solution to this problem the programm uses a for loop, this for loop ran with x starting at 1000 and stopping when x was at 10000 inclusively, 10001 had to be coded in the for loop range.

 In the for loop the current value of x was divided by 6 and the remainder value was assigned to y, the number x was also divided by 12 and the remainder value assigned to z.

-An if statement was then used to check if x was divisible by 6 i.e y equal to 0 and x was not divisible by 12 i.e z was > 0, if this condition was true then print the current value of x.
+An if statement within the for loop was then used to evaluate if the current value of y was equal to 0 and z was not equal to 0, if both conditions were true then the current value of x is divisible by 6 and not divisible by 12, the current value is x is printed to the screen.

-To keep the for loop running x was incremented by 1 and it ran until x reached 10001.
+To keep the for loop running x was incremented by 1 and it ran until x reached 10000.

-The result was the program printed out all the values between 1000 and 10000 that were divisible by 6 by not by 12
+The result was the program printed (on a new line) out all the values of x between 1000 and 10000 that were divisible by 6 by not by 12.